0xdeafcafe/snapchat-spam/README.md

 snapchat-spam
 ===

-Fucking advanced app written in go.
+Fucking advanced app to spam people with useless snaps on snapchat - written in go.
 Call it like so:
 ```
 $ go run .\app.go [snapchat-access-token] [victim-username] [your-username] [number-of-snaps-to-send]
 ```